-Initially nose piercings got frowned upon no matter it was a workplace or home.
+Initially, nose piercings got frowned upon, no matter if it was at a workplace or at home.
 It has been one of those body piercings that had multiple meanings attached to it for a very long time.
-Still it is not as widely accepted as it should be.
+Still, it is not as widely accepted as it should be.

 What does a nose piercing symbolize?

-Even pointless than that is the fact that nose piercings are considered trashy in most societies.
+Even more pointless than that is the fact that nose piercings are considered trashy in most societies.

 Do nose piercings look unprofessional?

 It depends.
 On what?
 So many factors, like where do you work, your profession, the rules of your workplace, the viewpoints of people at work, and the list goes on.

 Sadly, you have to pay heed to all of this when you’re working as an employee.
 When you’ve worked so hard to achieve a position, you can’t just let a body piercing put that position in jeopardy.

 Body piercings are considered unprofessional, not all but in most places.
 It is highly likely that if your workplace is owned by some conservative team of people conferring to the old notions, then you gotta say goodbye to your nose piercing.

 Also, they might be considered unprofessional in the corporate sector.
 Other than that, you would’ve to avoid a nose piercing if it is at risk of getting snatched or pulled off at your workplace by any chance (such as nurses, pediatric doctors, etc.)

 We can’t really specify industries or professions that accept nose piercings.
 It all depends on the rules and regulations set by each organization.
 Startups or organizations owned by the young comparatively have less suffocating rules.